 Professionally, Karen is a Nationally Certified (NCC) and Licensed Professional Counselor (LPC) with the State of Michigan.
 She is an Adjunct Faculty Member in the Counseling and Student Development Department at Mott CC.
-Karen graduated from Central Michigan University with a Master’s Degree in Professional Counseling and also holds her Global Career Development Certification from Oakland University.
-In addition, she holds an Associate’s degree from Erie Community College in Amherst, NY and a Bachelor’s Degree from Syracuse University.
-Karen has worked in K-12 Education for the past 19 years and more recently made the transition to postsecondary education over the previous four years.
+Karen graduated from Central Michigan University with a master’s degree in Professional Counseling and holds her Global Career Development Certification from Oakland University.
+In addition, she holds an associate degree from Erie Community College in Amherst, NY, and a bachelor’s degree from Syracuse University.
+Karen has worked in K-12 Education for the past 20 years and more recently made the transition to postsecondary education over the previous five years.
 She teaches a variety of on-campus classes including Survival Skills for College (CASD 121 and CASD 122), Career Exploration (CDEV 110), Job Seeking Skills (CDEV 111) and Human Relations (CASD 130).

 Personally, I have attended three of four military boot camps (Marines, Army and Air Force), and as a hobby visit college campuses to explore their “personality” and offer students perspectives on their “cultural environment”.
 I have taught at UCLA, Stanford, Harvard, Tulane, and George Washington University in a variety of summer camp programs.
 These hobbies lend themselves to areas of expertise in career counseling and finding the college campuses that offer the best fit for the student’s needs!

 I thoroughly enjoy the educational environment and working with students to achieve their successes.
-I strongly believe the keys to success are persistence, positive attitude and a direction.
-My interests are my family, pets and nature!
-My profile is a picture of me climbing Mt.
+I strongly believe the keys to success are persistence, positive attitude, and a direction.
+My interests are my family, pets, and nature!
+Here is a picture of me climbing Mt.
 Vesuvius.

 My famous quote is: “the more I learn the less I know”!